-• In most cases, the proportion of assessors from each priority group is similar or higher than the percent of applications from each respective group.
-The exception is new generation, where there is a lower percentage of assessors as compared to the percent of applications.
+In most cases, the proportion of assessors from each priority group is on par or higher than the percent of applications from each respective group.
+The exception is new generation, where there are a lower percentage of assessors as compared to the percent of applications.